10 MIN ARTICLE

 We rely on our expertise of engaging companies as partners.
 In a rapidly changing landscape of ESG and sustainability, we will continue to learn and adapt, to contribute to the improved management of material ESG issues across the board.
 We remain more convinced than ever that a materiality-based approach to ESG will reinforce the types of sustainable business practices that we believe will drive better results and outcomes for our investors.

-* On average, Capital Group’s equity-focused U.S. funds hold their investments for 4.3 years, whereas their peers hold their investments for 1.9 years, based on the equal-weighted blended averages across each of the 20 equity-focused funds’ respective Morningstar categories as of December 31, 2022.
+* On average, the equity-focused American Funds hold their investments for 4.3 years, whereas their peers hold their investments for 1.9 years, based on the equal-weighted blended averages across each of the 20 equity-focused American Funds' respective Morningstar categories as of December 31, 2022.
 Fixed income funds are not included in this calculation due to the differing nature of trading in the asset class versus equity investing.

 ‡ Governance & Accountability Institute, Inc. (G&A) 2021 Sustainability Reporting in Focus report, focusing on the 2020 publication year.
 92% of the S&P 500 companies published a sustainability report in 2020 vs. 20% in 2011.